AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 `/content/_cq_graphql/global/endpoint.json`

+For a tenant endpoint the paths are comparable:

+`/content/cq:graphql/your-tenant/endpoint`
+`/content/_cq_graphql/your-tenant/endpoint.json`

-To enable an endpoint for GraphQL for AEM you need to:
+Before use, all endpoints must be enabled.
+To enable an endpoint, global or tenant, for GraphQL for AEM you need to:

 * Enable your GraphQL Endpoint
 * Publish your Endpoint